Image4IO/image4io-wp-plugin/readme.txt

 * Fixed a bug when uploading images to image4io servers.
 * Added an option of "Target Folder".
 It will configure your target folder of the image4io Storage.

+= 0.3.4 =
+* Fixed a bug when uploading images to image4io servers.

 == UPGRADE NOTICE ==

 N/A